 We bring writers and illustrators to your school, either in person or through a Skype session.

-We have over 200 of New Zealand’s best novelists, journalists, poets, playwrights, non-fiction writers, storytellers and illustrators registered as part of the Writers in Schools programme.
+We have over 200 of Aotearoa's best novelists, journalists, poets, playwrights, non-fiction writers, storytellers and illustrators registered as part of the Writers in Schools programme.

 They span the length and breadth of the country, and our booking form matches your needs with a suitable guest.